 In the first instance contact us to see if we would potentially be interested.
 If we want to read more, we will contact you and tell you how to send and what.

-We will confirm receipt, after that you will dwell in silence and darkness until we have something to say, please don’t make enquiries, we can’t start reading until May because of existing commitments, we’ll be as quick as we can.
+We will confirm receipt, after that you will dwell in silence and darkness until we have something to say, please don’t make enquiries, we’ll be as quick as we can.

 One of the things we do at Arachne Press is treat authors (and potential authors) how we’d like to be treated ourselves.
 This doesn’t mean we will read all 1200 pages of your epic if we don’t like the first three chapters, life is too short.
 It does mean that if we reject your work you will be given feedback.
 It will be honest.
 If you’d rather we didn’t give you feedback tell us so.
 Personally, we’d rather someone told us we were wasting our time, or what was so awful about it, than a polite no thank you; but it is up to you.